miwelc/dead_drop/README.md

 You can configure when the content should expire and limit the number of total accesses to the content.

-DeadDrop can use any cache_store that supports the decrement method.
+DeadDrop can use any Cache::Store that supports the decrement method.
 This gem has been tested with :file_store, :memory_store, :mem_cache_store and :dalli_store.

 Supported Ruby implementations